IngeniousGeorge/mp/README.md

-## README
+## Market Place Demo

-This Ruby on Rails web app is a demo of a market place.
-It's a project I started working on for my former employer but which never completed.
+This a project I started working on for my former employer but which never completed.
 I took it upon myself to apply all I've learnt in the last few years spent studiyng development as an autodidact and try to make it the most clean code I can produce.
 You can consider it my master thesis, if you will.

-It uses:
+## Built With

 · **Rails** 5.2.3 and **Ruby** 2.6.3
 · **Postgres** for the DB
 · **Devise** for authentification